Appliqué Made Easy

 I separate the shapes, number them in the order they go down on the right side of the background fabric, and mark dash lines in areas that lay under another shape.

-That does not mean you have to use only my patterns, although I would love that.
+That does not mean you must use only my patterns, although I would love that.

 Cutting templates out

-Cut the freezer paper shapes out on the solid lines, exception-the dashed areas.
+Cut the freezer paper shapes out on the solid lines, except for the dashed areas.

 Dashed areas lay under another shape.